Courts of Northern Ireland

 The courts of Northern Ireland are the civil and criminal courts responsible for the administration of justice in Northern Ireland: they are constituted and governed by the law of Northern Ireland.

 Prior to the partition of Ireland, Northern Ireland was part of the courts system of Ireland.
 After partition, Northern Ireland's courts became separate from the court system of the Republic of Ireland.
 Northern Ireland continues to have a separate legal system to the rest of the United Kingdom.
 There are exceptions to that rule, such as in immigration and military law, for which there is a unified judicial system for the whole United Kingdom.

 To overcome problems resulting from the intimidation of jurors and witnesses, the right to a jury trial in Northern Ireland was suspended for certain terrorist offences in 1972, and the so-called "Diplock courts" were introduced to try people charged with paramilitary activities.
 Diplock courts are common in Northern Ireland for crimes connected to terrorism.

 Administration of the courts is the responsibility of the Northern Ireland Courts and Tribunals Service.

 Supreme Court of the United Kingdom

 The Supreme Court of the United Kingdom was created by the Constitutional Reform Act 2005.
 It took its duties up on 1 October 2009.
 It is the final court of appeal for cases originating in all parts of the United Kingdom, other than Scottish criminal cases.

 The Supreme Court has taken over the appellate jurisdiction formerly vested in the House of Lords.

 Court of Judicature

-The Court of Judicature of Northern Ireland is constituted by the Judicature (Northern Ireland) Act 1978 (c.
-23).
+The Court of Judicature of Northern Ireland is constituted by the Judicature (Northern Ireland) Act 1978.
 It is a collective body of the superior courts of Northern Ireland, and consists of the following courts: